 To reach our defined objectives for CO2 emissions and energy use, we solicit facility proposals from each global site, preferentially allocating investment based on the potential CO2 reduction compared to project costs.
 Making the value of carbon a key factor in internal evaluations lets us invest more efficiently and be more competitive.
 In Japan, we converted outdated facilities into cutting-edge high-efficiency facilities with investments to improve energy efficiency, including energy-saving roof insulation upgrades.
-Our plants use finely controlled lighting and air conditioning for low-energyuse and low-energy-loss operations.
+Our plants use finely controlled lighting and air conditioning for low-energy use and low-energy-loss operations.
 We promote CO2 emission reduction activities and introduced cutting-edge energy-conservation technology from Japan in our plants worldwide.
-Around the globe, our plants learn and share best practices with each other, while Nissan Energy Saving Collaboration (NESCO)\2 diagnoses energy loss at plants in regions where it is active and proposes new energy-saving countermeasures.
-These proposals amount to a potential reduction in CO2 emissions of some 53,000 tons\3 in fiscal 2019, according to our calculations.
+Around the globe, our plants learn and share best practices with each other, while Nissan Energy Saving Collaboration (NESCO)2 diagnoses energy loss at plants in regions where it is active and proposes new energy-saving countermeasures.
+These proposals amount to a potential reduction in CO2 emissions of some 45,300 tons3 in fiscal 2020, according to our calculations.

 When sourcing energy, we consider the balance of CO2 emissions for the entire company alongside renewable energy usage rate and cost, choosing suppliers best suited for achieving each goal.
-Through such activities, CO2 emissions per vehicle produced in fiscal 2019 were brought down to approximately 0.51 tons, a reduction of 30.1% from the fiscal 2005 level.
+Through such activities, CO2 emissions per vehicle produced in fiscal 2020 were brought down to 0.52 tons, a reduction of 29.7% from the fiscal 2005 level.

-\2 Established in Japan in 2003, then in Europe, Mexico and China in 2013
+^{2} Established in Japan in 2003, then in Europe, Mexico and China in 2013

-\3 Source Nissan
+^{3} Source Nissan

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors